w3c/wot-architecture/proposals/WoT Architecture Explainer.md

-The WoT Thing Description is a JSON document designed to be generated and processed in a lightweight manner (an important requirement for IoT devices) with a syntax familiar to web developers.
+The WoT Thing Description is a JSON document designed to be generated and processed in a lightweight manner (an important requirement for IoT devices) with uncomplicated JSON usage patterns designed to be comfortable and familiar to web developers.
 A WoT Thing Description is not itself a JSON-LD document.
 However, we do provide a mechanism to include semantic contexts and annotations and a well-defined process to convert WoT Thing Descriptions to JSON-LD 1.0,